-In 2020, the demand for warehouse and storage space rocketed due to the coronavirus pandemic.
+During the pandemic, the demand for warehouse and storage space rocketed.
 As a result, storage facilities are now fuller than ever two years on, with the demand unlikely to drop.

 In this article, we’ll take a look into exactly why storage warehouses increased in popularity, whether this means prices are likely to rise, and what you need to know about renting your own storage unit.